zchking/docs/pages/katalon-studio/tutorials/upload_test_execution_reports_katalon_analytics.md

 This tutorial will show you how to upload Katalon Studio execution reports to Katalon Analytics and answer the most important question in the QA process: how well does an execution perform?
 Being able to answer this question, you can improve the quality of your test scripts by reducing execution time, optimizing test suite, and quickly detecting unstable/flaky tests.

-For this tutorial, let’s assume that you have been using Katalon Studio as a test automation solution, and there are existing collections of Katalon Studio test execution reports.
+For this tutorial, let's assume that you have been using Katalon Studio as a test automation solution, and there are existing collections of Katalon Studio test execution reports.
 Great!
-Let’s get started.
+Let's get started.

 Introduction to Katalon Analytics
 ---------------------------------